 Candidate rights to privacy are important, and good privacy practice empowers board appointment considerations and research.

-The Government Chief Privacy Officer function2 advice can be used by agencies to help align their processes with the requirements of the Privacy Act 2020.
-This advice is not legal advice and agencies should consult their own solicitors or the Office of the Privacy Commissioner for legal advice.
+The Government Chief Privacy Officer function[1] advice can be used by agencies to help align their processes with the requirements of the Privacy Act 2020.
+This advice is not legal advice and agencies should consult their own Privacy Officers or the Office of the Privacy Commissioner for legal advice.

 Note that the Ministry of Justice maintains the Criminal Record Check service which is used by most government agencies and many private employers.